Oklahoma Democratic Party: Current structure and composition

-The Oklahoma Democratic Party headquarters is located North Santa Fe Avenue in Oklahoma City.
-They host the biennial state conventions in May of odd-numbered years, in which they elect executive officers and delegates to the Democratic National Committee.
-The Democratic National Committee is responsible for promoting Democratic campaign activities, overseeing the process of writing the national Democratic Platform, and supervising the Democratic National Convention.
+ODP hosts a statewide convention in June of odd-numbered years, where delegates representing the county parties elect executive officers.
+The State Convention is the highest governing body and possesses the exclusive right to amend the Party Constitution.
+Additionally, the State Convention elects Oklahoma's delegates to the Democratic National Committee, which is responsible for promoting Democratic campaign activities, overseeing the process of writing the national Democratic Platform, and supervising the Democratic National Convention.
 Delegates serve four-year terms concurrent with presidential elections.